Don’t Feed the Wildlife!

-In March 2015, residents of South Hampton, New Hampshire found six dead deer on a suburban lot.
+A few years back in March, residents of South Hampton, NH found six dead deer in a suburban lot.
 Several biologists and a game warden then investigated the site and found six more.
 The deer had not been shot or killed by predators, nor had they starved or died of exposure.
 They had been fed to death.
 With their stomachs and digestive systems used to their winter diet of woody browse, a sudden bounty of corn from a well-meaning human can be a shock to the system, in this case resulting in fatal enterotoxemia.

 The foods we provide to wildlife are not the foods they are adapted to eat.
 Corn, bread and other grain-based foods are high in carbohydrates, which few natural foods are.
 Wildlife that eat these foods may become unhealthy as a result of taking in too many carbohydrates in a short time, or it may interfere with their ability to process the rest of their more natural diet.
 Some aquatic animals, such as turtles, may become reliant on food provided by humans.
 As a result, they may stop eating aquatic plants and decaying matter, which can negatively affect the balance of the ecosystem.

 The feeds provided by humans to wildlife also generally amount to junk food, and can cause excessive weight gain.
 This is particularly true of waterfowl in areas where bread feeding is popular.
 In addition to the direct effect on their health, this weight gain can inhibit migration, and affect their long-term fitness.